Skip to content

 4. As results flow back, Tadpole's synthesis turn merges them and calls write_file("competitive_brief.md") to save the final deliverable.

-5. Cost and token metrics are tracked per-agent in real-time on the OPS Dashboard.
+5. Cost and token metrics are tracked per-agent in real-time on the Operations Dashboard.

 Expected Output